Skip to content

 They wanted to give the appearance of having a heart to give while deceivingly keeping resources for themselves.

-The issue here is not so much that they kept some of the proceeds for themselves, but that they tried to cover up their selfish intentions.
+The issue here is not just that they kept some of the proceeds for themselves, but that they also tried to cover up their selfish intentions.

 For us Christians, this is an important lesson.
 Even if we try to cover up our selfish motives for investing and building wealth, God knows the truth.